Ameba-AIoT/ameba-rtos/README.md

 ## Setup Build Environment

+The toolchain will be intalled in `/opt/rtk-toolchain` by default.
+If an error of the toolchain, just like the log "Error: No Toolchain in `/opt/rtk-toolchain/vsdk-10.3.1/linux/newlib`" appears when building the project, please refer to ApplicationNote chapter **Build Environment/Installing Toolchain** from documentation links for more details and re-install the toolchain.

 * Linux platform is supported for now, Ubuntu version 16.04 64-bit or higher is required.
 * Windows built with VScode will be supported in the future.
 * Python version 3.7 or higher is required.
+Run `python --version` to check the version.
+If error `Command 'python' not found` is encounterred, please run `sudo ln -s /usr/bin/python3 /usr/bin/python` to link `python3` to `python`.

 ## Finding the Project